-Whether your child is just starting kindergarten or simply moving up a grade, back-to-school is a great time to review your child’s medical needs and ensure he or she gets off to the best start for a healthy school year.
-Start by helping your child look forward to school.
+Whether your child is just starting kindergarten or simply moving up a grade, the beginning of the school year is a great time to review your child’s medical needs and make sure they get off to the best start.
 Talk about it as an exciting opportunity to see old friends and meet new ones while learning new and interesting things.
 Karin Wertz, M.D., a pediatrician at the Palo Alto Medical Foundation, offers these suggestions to help your child have a healthy year at school.

 What can I do before the school year starts?

-- Review your child’s vaccination record.
-Make sure your child has had all the vaccinations required to start school.
-Following the recommended immunization schedule will ensure that your child doesn’t miss school days unnecessarily, or spread a vaccine-preventable disease to others.
+- Review your child’s vaccination record – Make sure your child has had all the vaccinations required to start school.
+Following the recommended immunization schedule will ensure that your child doesn’t miss school or spread a vaccine-preventable disease to others.

 How can I help my child stay healthy during the school year?

-- Make sleep a top priority.
-School-age children need at least 10 hours of sleep.
-Children who get sufficient sleep feel good, do better in school and tend to have fewer behavioral problems.
+- Make sleep a top priority – Children who get sufficient sleep feel good, do better in school and tend to have fewer behavioral problems.
 “Keep TV, computers and other video screens out of your child’s bedroom to promote restful sleep,” Dr. Wertz says.
 “This includes small mobile devices.”

-- Provide a balanced diet.
-A balanced diet helps your child be healthy and fight off infections.
+- Provide a balanced diet – A balanced diet helps your child be healthy and fight off infections.
 Start the day with a nutritious breakfast.
-Try to include an item from each of the five food groups (fruits, vegetables, grains, protein and dairy) in your child’s lunch.
-Pack fresh fruit instead of sugary snacks, and water instead of juice boxes.
-Have plenty of healthy after-school snacks on hand.
+Try to include an item from each of the five food groups.
+Pack fresh fruit instead of sugary snacks, water instead of juice boxes and have plenty of healthy after-school snacks on hand.

 What should I consider when getting my child a new school backpack?

-- Choose a lightweight backpack with wide, padded straps.
+- Choose a lightweight, ergonomic backpack with wide, padded straps.

 - Make sure your child carries the pack on both shoulders to spread the weight evenly.